yangwu1227/leetcode-ds-algo/hashing/counting/complexities.md

 #### Early Stopping

 The early stopping approach has a time complexity of $O(n)$.
 We build the hash map in $O(n)$ time and then iterate over the hash map to check if all frequencies are the same.
-The iteration runs at most $n$ times when all characters have different counts.
+The second iteration runs at most $n$ times, which happens when all characters have the same count.

 ## Space Complexity